Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, Mark Stein.

 Oh, great.

-It's the same money.
+It's the same buddy-doe.

 Have they had any Libyan cowboy poets yet?

-No, the Libyan poetry is not even cowboy.
+Now, their poetry is not even cowboy.

-What caused a number of us to walk out was he concluded that by saying, this is an arts commission function, So we are now going to have special programs of blue poetry.
+What caused a number of us to walk out was he concluded that by saying this is an arts commission function, so we are now going to have special programs of blue poetry.

 Right.

-And you know what blue poetry no no I'm sure the guy who said me there was an old lady for Malice and it rhyme with Phallis.
+The guy who said me, there was an old lady for Mallas, and it rhymed with Phallas.

-I'm I'm no stranger to blue poet.
+I'm no stranger to blue poetry.

-And they uh w what are they down there?
+And what are they down there?

 No, that's Argentina, the gauchos, isn't it?

-You can just uh absolutely not.
+You can just absolutely not.

 Oh, this is the this is just this is credentialism.